 The site is “an exclusive full-price online shopping platform” that allows brands to sell directly to consumers through a luxury e-commerce ecosystem that incorporates online stores, premium customer service, delivery and marketing, and warehousing and inventory.

-The site is set to merge into Farfetch China, as part of a new partnership agreement between the two companies.
-The agreement will effectively see JD.com close down its Toplife venture, which it launched in 2017, as part of ambitions to expand in the luxury goods market where it is competing with the Luxury Pavilion page under Tmall, which is owned by Chinese rival Alibaba.
+The site is set to merge with Farfetch China, as part of a new partnership agreement between the two companies.
+The agreement will effectively see JD.com close down its Toplife venture, which it launched in 2017, as part of its ambitions to expand in the luxury goods market where it is competing with the Luxury Pavilion page under Tmall, which is owned by Chinese rival Alibaba.

 The new deal will also give Farfetch a “Level 1” entry point on the app of JD.
 In exchange, JD will gain access to Farfetch’s network of more than 1,000 luxury brands and boutique partners.

-Previously, Farfetch and JD.com were already partners in areas such as logistics, technology and marketing.
+Previously, Farfetch and JD.com were already partners in areas such as logistics, technology, and marketing.

 Its annual active customer accounts stood at 305.3 million by the end of 2018.

-Thanks to WeChat “drops” and mini programs, Tencent is now vying with Tmall Luxury Pavilion and JD.com Toplife to become the go-to online destination for Chinese luxury consumers.
+Thanks to WeChat “drops” and mini-programs, Tencent is now vying with Tmall Luxury Pavilion and JD.com Toplife to become the go-to online destination for Chinese luxury consumers.

 According to the new Luxury China 2019 Digital IQ Index report by Gartner L2, 60 percent of fashion brands now offer WeChat stores this year up from just 36 percent in 2018.
-Most brands now feature some form of commerce option through their official WeChat profiles, and 88 percent link to their mobile site e-commerce from WeChat.
+Most brands now feature some form of commerce option through their official WeChat profiles and 88 percent link to their mobile site e-commerce from WeChat.

-WeChat e-commerce business is appealing to luxury brands because it gives brands the control over the customer experience that they perceive to be crucial to brand equity.
+WeChat e-commerce business is appealing to luxury brands because it gives brands control over the customer experience that they perceive to be crucial to brand equity.

-Wechat Mini programs enable brands to create different functions within this app.
+WeChat Mini programs enable brands to create different functions within this app.
 One could be for customers to buy the product.
 Another could be for brands to build a loyalty program.
 Customers can pre-order a product or set up an appointment with the offline store.